sagemath/trac_to_gh/Issue 1877.md

 }
 ```

-Changing assignee from was to thomag.
+Changing assignee from @williamstein to thomag.